umccr/workflows/DRAGEN_README.md

 ### hg38

-- hg38 FASTA downloaded from [1000 Genomes][1000Genomes].
+- hg38 FASTA matches that from [1000 Genomes][1000Genomes].
   * One can also download the reference from [this s3 bucket][public_dragen_bucket] (see [this DRAGEN issue][genome_match_confirmation_issue].
-- Parameters derived from [recommendations for mammalian genomes][dragen_tutorial].
+- We take the hashtable from [the public dragen references list][public_dragen_references] (hg38 / altaware / cnv / anchored / v8)
+- We then extract the tarbomb and place it in a compressed tar with the folder of the same name using a CWLTool
-- Built using command below in the "development" workgroup
+- Built using command below in the "development" project
-  * wfl id: `wfl.704f1efddc864f88befdb1c9a6e42cf7`
+  * wfl id: `wfl.2e690932bedc4204b2bcb697bb249207`
-  * wfl version: `3.7.5`
+  * wfl version: `1.0.0`
-  * wfl run id: `wfr.348f44b92c834e51908c5c0e0e3274b2`
+  * wfl run id: `wfr.3bf2bc688d0d442489cadfcdb2bf9842`
   * Input body:

     <details>